With uv

 migrate-to-uv --replace-project-section

-tries to auto-detect the package manager based on the files (and their content) used by the
+By default, migrate-to-uv tries to auto-detect the package manager based on the files (and their content) used by the

 package managers it supports.
 If auto-detection does not work in some cases, or if you prefer to explicitly specify the